El Paso County Master Gardener

-Must be knowledgeable and skilled in basic ornamental horticulture, gardening, and related areas following classroom training.
+Following classroom training, must be knowledgeable and skilled in basic ornamental horticulture, gardening, and related areas.

 Able to clearly and effectively communicate with the public by telephone, personal and group contact, or through writing and correspondence.

-The Executive and Volunteer Coordination Committees of the El Paso Master Gardener Association coordinate Master Gardener activities, Committee Chairs, and Project Coordinators.
-All are ultimately responsible to the local El Paso County Extension Horticultural Agent or to the County Director.
+The Executive Committee of the El Paso County Master Gardener Association (EPCMGA) coordinate Master Gardener activities, Committee Chairs, and Project Coordinators.
+All are ultimately responsible to the El Paso County Extension Horticultural Agent or the County Director.
 The Agent provides supervision and support, reviews and assesses work, and facilitates in-service training, workspace, telephone, and other necessary items.